 In 2007 we set out to open our first restaurant after relocating from Boston to the Lehigh Valley where Lee grew up.
-Eight years—and two little girls—later, we are enjoying the culmination of years of training, a lifetime of dreaming and the joy of finding a partner with the same passion.
-Bolete celebrated its eighth anniversary in fall of 2015 on the tail end of Chef Lee's first James Beard Award nomination.
+Over a decade—and two little girls—later, we are enjoying the culmination of years of training, a lifetime of dreaming and the joy of finding a partner with the same passion.
 We’re beyond humbled that our little dream has become a dining destination for farm-to-table freshness and innovative cuisine.
+In addition, the nominations from the James Beard Foundation—Lee for “Best Chef - Mid-Atlantic” in 2015, and Bolete for “Outstanding Restaurant” in 2019—simply reinforce our unwavering dedication to our industry and the hospitality we want to offer.

 CHEF LEE CHIZMAR — originally from Allentown, Penn., Lee has always had a strong relationship with food, ever since his introduction to oysters (still his favorite food…and our 4-year-old’s as well!) at the ripe age of three.
 After graduating from the Culinary Institute of America, Hyde Park in 2000, he traveled to San Francisco to work at Bradley Ogden's Lark Creek Inn in Marin County.
 There he developed his love for, appreciation of, and dedication to serving locally grown, seasonal ingredients.
 He visited farmers' markets where the tomatoes were enjoyed like apples and the back door of the kitchen was a rotating door of local farmers peddling their perfect produce.
 He spent four years there being mentored by Chef Jeremy Sewall and was thrilled to get the call when Sewall was putting together his "dream team" to travel back East and open Great Bay in Boston, for Chef Michael Schlow and celebrated restaurant guru Christopher Myers.
 Great Bay received great accolades upon opening, including "Best New Restaurant in the Country" by John Mariani of Esquire magazine.
 After quickly being promoted from sous chef to chef de cuisine in the first nine months, the young Chizmar was then asked to take the reins when Sewall left to open his own restaurant.